marsian83/sugarlabs-contributions/README.md

 # Sugar Labs contributions

-This shows all the contributions made by `marsian83` to sugarlabs
+This shows all the contributions made by `marsian83` to Sugar labs

 |   Activity Name         |           Comments                         |      Link to work                  |      Status        |
 |-------------------------|--------------------------------------------|------------------------------------|--------------------|